 It’s not fast as its cousin I’ve previously reviewed, but it’s the second-best thing, and for the price point, it’s practically a steal.

-So we are looking at a very fast monitor that’ll make your simple tasks on it seem instant.
-On top of that, the monitor has FreeSync which makes the graphics run smooth.
+On top of that, the monitor has FreeSync which makes the graphics run smoothly.

 If you’re using a Radeon GPU then you’ll have the best experience overall.
 What’s really great is that the screen can rotate 90° in each direction and can pivot 90° as well.

 It can also tilt +33° to -5°.
 These features are highly desired by streamers (I know this firsthand), because it allows them to adjust their setup more so this monitor could actually be the best second monitor at least for gamers/streamers.